 Some investors prefer to use actively managed funds as satellites in the belief that they can add value in more narrow or niche segments of the market.
 But that’s not always the case.

 Nowadays, there are many ETFs that invest in certain sectors or reflect certain market trends.
 For example, if you believe in the growth of emerging markets, you can add an ETF that tracks the MSCI Emerging Markets index.
 You gain targeted exposure to emerging markets while still enjoying the low fees and instant diversification that ETFs deliver.

 Is core-satellite right for you?

 Core-satellite portfolios are suitable for investors of all stripes.
 They can be as conservative or as adventurous as you prefer – the investments you choose will depend on your individual risk tolerance, timeline and investment goals

 Typically, financial advisors recommend that your core investments make up 70% to 90% of your overall portfolio.
-The actual splits depend on your personal circumstances, which is why an advisor can help you come up with an asset allocation that is most appropriate for your goals.
+The actual splits will depend on your personal circumstances, so it is important that you go with about an asset allocation that is most appropriate for your goals.

 How core-satellite investing can work

 Implementing a core-satellite strategy can be as simple as owning two portfolios.
-For the core component, start with a diversified ETF portfolio like Syfe’s Global Portfolios.
-They are diversified across equities, bonds and gold, and hold investments across 16 sectors and 57 countries.
-What’s more, these portfolios are risk-managed according to investors’ personal risk appetite.
+For the core component, start with a diversified ETF portfolio like Syfe Core Portfolios.
+These are diversified across equities, bonds and gold.

 A core-satellite approach is an effective yet interesting way of building wealth over the long term.
 You benefit from the steady market returns generated from your core investments while enjoying the thrill of your satellites outperforming the market from time to time.
 In fact, it’s a win-win-win.
 Better diversification, low fees and the potential for higher risk-adjusted returns.